 If you are printing intaglio (eg etching or drypoint print), you will pre-soak your paper before printing.
 Assuming you are using a Printmaking Paper designed for intaglio printing, the paper’s sizing, dimensional stability and weight will work to maintain the integrity of the paper through soaking and printing.

-If you are printing intaglio, YES, you will need to soak your paper in most instances.
+If you are printing intaglio, YES, you will need to soak your paper before printing (most of the time*).

 If you are printing relief (eg lino or woodblock), NO you don’t need to soak your paper (with the exception of Mokuhanga ).

 SOAKING then blotting your printmaking papers will dampen and soften the fibres.
 This makes the fibres pliable, helping them pick up ink from the etched/incised lines on your intaglio plate when pressed through the rollers of your etching press.
 If you tried to print the same intaglio plate on dry paper through your etching press, you will see that the paper will not take up much or any of the ink from the incised lines of the plate.